 It’s a completely different story if you prefer to be transferred from place to place.
 The cost of private transfers between Durban (or Johannesburg) and the mountains generally exceeds the nightly cost of staying there.
 This makes it disproportionately costly for a party of just one or two people.
 If you don’t fancy driving, the best ways to offset this are to gather friends or family to join you and/or to stay a decent length of time in one good place.

 Most hotels, safari lodges and resorts will have at least two seasons and a typical pattern would be:

 High Season from October to April

-Interestingly, for many people, the weather and climate is more pleasant during some of the low season months than it is in the hot and sultry high summer season!
+Interestingly, the weather and climate is more pleasant during some of the low season months than it is in the hot and sultry high summer season!
 Read more about the best time to visit KwaZulu Natal in Peter’s post.

 Start chatting to us

 Keen to start planning?
 Tell us what you have in mind & we'll create a tailor-made itinerary for youContact Us Now